Daniel Zamora

-Daniel James Zamora (born April 15, 1993) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
+Daniel James Zamora (born April 15, 1993) is an American former professional baseball pitcher.
 Zamora played college baseball for the Stony Brook Seawolves and was drafted by the Pittsburgh Pirates in the 40th round of the 2015 draft.
-He has previously played in Major League Baseball (MLB) for the New York Mets, for whom he made his debut in 2018, and Seattle Mariners.
+He later played in Major League Baseball (MLB) for the New York Mets, for whom he made his debut in 2018, and Seattle Mariners.

 Amateur career

 Zamora attended Bishop Amat High School in La Puente, California.
 Zamora was selected in the 27th round by the Toronto Blue Jays in the 2012 MLB draft, but did not sign.
 Instead, he enrolled at Stony Brook University, where he played college baseball for the Stony Brook Seawolves.

 Zamora struggled in his freshman year in college, making 14 starts and posting a 5.11 ERA in 75.2 innings.
 He redshirted his 2014 sophomore season after tearing his labrum and missing the entire year.
 Making his return a redshirt sophomore in 2015, Zamora was deemed the 'ace' of the Stony Brook rotation, making 13 starts and putting up a 3.00 ERA while striking out 80 in 81 innings.
 Zamora was named to the America East All-Conference First Team, leading the conference in strikeouts and helping Stony Brook win the conference championship and reach the NCAA tournament.
 In 2013, he played collegiate summer baseball in the Cape Cod Baseball League for the Orleans Firebirds, and returned to the league in 2015 to play for the Yarmouth-Dennis Red Sox.